 Note

-When Resetting your PC to its factory default settings, you will have the option to keep your personal files.
+When resetting your PC to its factory default settings, you will have the option to keep your personal files.
 You will need to select it during the restore process.

 To restore your PC: